ankaAR/bestiario5e/_creatures/pseudodragon.md

 ### Acciones

-***Bite.*** Ataque de arma cuerpo a cuerpo: +4 al ataque, alcance 5 pies, un objetivo.
-Impacto: 4 (1d4 + 2) piercing damage.
+***Mordisco.*** Ataque de arma cuerpo a cuerpo: +4 al ataque, alcance 5 pies, un objetivo.
+Impacto: 4 (1d4 + 2) puntos de daño perforante.

 ***Sting.*** Ataque de arma cuerpo a cuerpo: +4 al ataque, alcance 5 pies (1.5 mts), una criatura.
-Impacto: 4 (1d4 + 2) piercing damage, and the target must succeed on a DC 11 Constitution saving throw or become poisoned for 1 hour.
+Impacto: 4 (1d4 + 2) puntos de daño perforante, and the target must succeed on a DC 11 Constitution saving throw or become poisoned for 1 hour.
 If the saving throw fails by 5 or more, the target falls unconscious for the same duration, or until it takes damage or another creature uses an action to shake it awake.